You've got questions? We've got answers!

 Mesh Quality

-• Max triangles: Sets the maximum number of triangles (polygons) for the final mesh.
-A lower number (e.g., 5000) creates a low-poly model ideal for performance, while a higher number (up to 100,000) allows for more complex and detailed shapes.
+- Max triangles: Sets the maximum number of triangles (polygons) for the final mesh.
+The slider ranges from 1,000 to 200,000.
+A lower number (e.g., 5,000) creates a low-poly model ideal for performance, while higher values allow for more complex and detailed shapes.

-• Adaptive decimation: This slider controls how aggressively the AI simplifies the mesh.
+- Adaptive decimation: This slider (range 0.0 to 1.0) controls how aggressively the AI simplifies the mesh.

-• Higher values allow the AI to tolerate more simplification, resulting in a mesh with fewer triangles.
+- Higher values allow the AI to tolerate more simplification, resulting in a mesh with fewer triangles while preserving detail.

 Texture

-These settings define the quality, type, and appearance of the texture maps generated for your model.
+These settings define the quality and type of the texture maps generated for your model.

 How to Use These Options